 If you buy tickets for an assigned-seat show in person, you can look over a seating chart.
 Avoid sitting right up by the stage, if possible, especially for big-production shows.
 Dance numbers are better viewed from the middle of the theater.
 With headliners, you might like to sit up close.
 All these caveats and instructions aside, most casino-hotel showrooms offer good visibility from just about every seat in the house.

 If you prefer alternative or real rock music, your choices used to be limited, but that's all changed.
 Most touring rock bands make at least one stop in the city.
 But otherwise, the alternative club scene in town is no great shakes.
-If you want to know what's playing during your stay, consult the local free alternative papers: the Las Vegas Weekly (biweekly, with great club and bar descriptions in its listings; www.lasvegasweekly.com), and City Life (weekly, with no descriptions but comprehensive listings of what's playing where all over town; www.lasvegascitylife.com).
-Both can be picked up at restaurants, bars, record and music stores, and hip retail stores.
+If you want to know what's playing during your stay, consult the local free alternative paper: the Las Vegas Weekly (biweekly, with great club and bar descriptions in its listings; www.lasvegasweekly.com), which can be picked up at restaurants, bars, record and music stores, and hip retail stores.
 If you're looking for good Alt-culture tips, try asking the cool staff at Zia Records (tel.
 702/735-4942); not only does it have bins dedicated to local artists but local acts also play live in stores on the weekend.